 A personal injury lawsuit is a legal action filed by an individual who has sustained physical injury as a result of negligent, reckless or intentional conduct by another individual, company or entity.
 A wrongful death lawsuit is a legal action filed by the survivors of an individual killed as a result of the negligent, reckless or intentional conduct of another person, company or entity.
 Survivors generally include the spouse, children and/or parents.

-What Types of Cases Qualify for a Personal Injury and Wrongful Death Case?
+What Types of Cases Qualify for a Personal Injury and Wrongful Death Claim

 Any circumstance in which a person suffers physical injuries as a result of the negligence of another qualifies as a personal injury case.
 Similarly, any circumstance in which a person is killed as a result of the negligence of another qualifies as a wrongful death lawsuit.

-How Long Do I Have to Bring a Personal Injury and Wrongful Death Case?
+How Long Do I Have to Bring a Personal Injury and Wrongful Death Claim

 There is no an easy answer to this question because it depends on the type of case and where it occurred.
 For example, Florida has a four-year limitation period for auto accidents resulting in physical injury, but a two-year limitation period for auto accidents resulting in death.
 If the accident was caused by a governmental entity, there are claims procedures that must be filed six months before a lawsuit is filed, and also there is a maximum limitation period of three years.
 In professional negligence cases resulting in injuries or death, the limitation period in Florida can be as short as two-years and again there are certain claims procedures that must be followed before the lawsuit can be filed.